bdchatham/Heat/README.md

 the time-based selection events users participate in.
 When a group reaches 4 members, the group will be marked as `active` and initialized by introducing its first `SelectionEvent`.
 SelectionEvents are opportunities for users to propose music they find appealing for whatever reason.
 After 6 days, the SelectionEvent will transition from `Created` to `PendingSelections`.
 At this point, users will view all selections made by the _other_ group members and rank their top 3.
+Users must submit their votes within the following 24 hours.
 The winner from these rankings is awarded reputation based on stats of the songs selected across the group.
-Finally, another SelectionEvent in Created state is generated for the group to repeat the process.
+Finally, the event will be moved to `Complete` state and a new SelectionEvent in Created state is generated for the group to repeat the process.

 ## Reputation
 Reputation at this point is virtually meaningless, although it could theoretically become something meaningful to music